KWikt/ImageFactory/README.md

 Data Directory - Path with file name abd extebsuib to your XLSX.
 Output Directory - Path to folder where files will be saved.
 Inkscape Directory - path to Inkscape.exe.
 !
 On MacOS application/Inkscape doesn't work.
-You need path like this "/Applications/Inkscape.app/Contents/MacOS/inkscape" but i propose find by browse button.
+You need path like this "/Applications/Inkscape.app/Contents/MacOS/inkscape" but i suggest find by browse button.

 Process button - should start program, it's done when you get window with text "Done".